nhn/tui.chart/docs/en/common-plot.md

 | `horizontal` | object | Styles used for horizontal lines |
 | `backgroundColor` | string | Plot area background color |

-The following is an example of changing the line and background color by setting the plot theme.
+The following is an example of changing the line color and the background color by configuring the plot themes.

 ```js
 const options = {